Djeisen642/csc450p4/README.md

 So, since both are private, they won't check each others locations.
 If emulator 1 is public but 2 is private, it will send emulator 2 a location check and emulator 2 won't.
 If emulator 1 and 2 are public, it will send emulator 2 a location check.
 Emulator 2 will send a location.
 Emulator 1 will receive it and check the distance.
 If within 50m, emulator 1 will create a notification.

+In order to add a calendar (only works with NCSU gmail apparently) -Open up the calendar
+-Attempt to add an entry
+-You will get a pop up requiring to add calendar - click ok -Enter your ncsu email address and password and click next -After the server retrieves your info, change domain to google\<your ncsu unity id>@ncsu.edu and Password to your ncsu password.
+-Change the server to m.google.com
+-Scroll down and click next.
+-A Remote Security notification displays - click okay -Select the items you want to sync and click next -Enter a name for your calendar and click next
+-You should receive a prompt to activate device administration.
+If you don't see it check your notifications.
+Click Activate.

+Now to check calendar interface make an event that is currently going on during the check.
+It will only check back to midnight for the current day and it will only check 1 event if they're conflicting.